threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=do-i-need-to-change-the-battery-bios">Do I need to change the battery BIOS?</a></li>
 <li><a href="#faq?id=do-i-need-to-enable-uefi-network-stack">Do I need to enable UEFI Network Stack?</a></li>
 <li><a href="#faq?id=i-want-redundancy-of-power-for-my-3-nodes-i-have-two-psu-on-my-dell-server-what-can-i-do">I want redundancy of power for my 3 nodes.
 I have two PSU on my Dell server.
 What can I do?</a></li>
-<li><a href="#faq?id=why-isnt-there-support-for-raid-does-zero-os-work-with-raid">Why isn't there support for RAID?
-Does Zero-OS work with RAID?</a></li>
+<li><a href="#faq?id=why-isnt-there-support-for-raiddoes-zero-os-work-with-raid">Why isn't there support for RAID?/Does Zero-OS work with RAID?</a></li>
 <li><a href="#faq?id=is-there-a-way-to-bypass-raid-in-order-for-zero-os-to-have-bare-metals-on-the-system-no-raid-controller-in-between-storage-and-the-grid">Is there a way to bypass RAID in order for Zero-OS to have bare metals on the system?
-(No RAID controller in between storage and the Grid.)</a></li>
+(No RAID controller in between storage and the Grid)</a></li>
 <li><a href="#faq?id=i-have-a-3node-rack-server-is-it-possible-to-use-a-m2-to-sata-adapter-in-order-to-put-the-m2-sata-disk-in-the-hdd-bay-onboard-storage">I have a 3node rack server.
 Is it possible to use a M.2 to SATA adapter in order to put the m.2 SATA disk in the HDD bay (onboard storage)?</a></li>
 <li><a href="#faq?id=my-3node-uses-only-pcie-adapters-and-ssd-nvme-disks-do-i-need-the-raid-controller-on">My 3node uses only PCIe adapters and SSD NVME disks.
 Do I need the RAID controller on?</a></li>
 <li><a href="#faq?id=can-i-change-the-name-of-my-farm-on-polkadotjs">Can I change the name of my farm on polkadot.js?</a></li>
 <li><a href="#faq?id=how-can-i-delete-a-farm-on-polkadotjs">How can I delete a farm on polkadot.js?</a></li>
 <li><a href="#faq?id=i-try-to-delete-a-node-on-the-tf-portal-but-it-doesnt-work-is-there-any-other-way-to-proceed-that-could-work">I try to delete a node on the TF Portal, but it doesn’t work.
 Is there any other way to proceed that could work?</a></li>
 <li><a href="#faq?id=my-3node-has-2-ethernet-ports-in-the-back-with-one-written-amt-above-what-does-it-mean-can-i-use-this-port-to-connect-my-3node-to-the-grid">My 3node has 2 ethernet ports in the back, with one written AMT above, what does it mean?
 Can I use this port to connect my 3node to the Grid?</a></li>
-<li><a href="#faq?id=my-3node-is-based-on-a-the-hardware-z600-z620-or-z820-can-i-run-it-headless-or-without-a-gpu">My 3node is based on a the hardware Z600, Z620 or Z820, can I run it headless or without a GPU?</a></li>
+<li><a href="#faq?id=my-3node-is-based-on-a-z600z620z820-can-i-run-it-headlesswithout-a-gpu">My 3node is based on a Z600/Z620/Z820, can I run it headless/without a GPU?</a></li>
 <li><a href="#faq?id=my-3node-is-based-on-a-z800-the-psu-is-not-working-anymore-is-there-an-alternative-to-buying-another-expensive-psu">My 3node is based on a Z800.
 The PSU is not working anymore.
 Is there an alternative to buying another expensive PSU?</a></li>
 <li><a href="#faq?id=is-it-possible-to-add-high-level-gpu-on-rack-servers-to-farm-more-tft">Is it possible to add high-level GPU on rack servers to farm more TFT?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=troubleshooting-and-error-messages">Troubleshooting and Error Messages</a>
 <ul>
-<li><a href="#faq?id=is-it-possible-to-access-the-error-screen-or-log-screen">Is it possible to access the Error Screen or Log Screen?</a></li>
+<li><a href="#faq?id=is-it-possible-to-access-the-errorlog-screen">Is it possible to access the Error/Log Screen?</a></li>
 <li><a href="#faq?id=i-plugged-an-hdmi-cable-from-my-monitor-into-the-node-and-the-monitor-is-displaying-nothing-what-can-i-do">I plugged an HDMI cable from my monitor into the node and the monitor is displaying nothing.
 What can I do?</a></li>
-<li><a href="#faq?id=what-does-it-mean-when-i-see-during-the-3node-boot-the-message-error--context-deadline-exceeded">What does it mean when I see, during the 3node boot, the message: error = context deadline exceeded?</a></li>
+<li><a href="#faq?id=what-does-it-mean-when-i-see-during-the-3node-boot-the-message-error--context-deadline-exceeded">What does it mean when I see, during the 3node boot, the message: <em>error = context deadline exceeded</em>?</a></li>
-<li><a href="#faq?id=i-try-to-boot-a-3node-but-i-get-the-error-no-route-to-host-on-linux-what-does-it-mean">I try to boot a 3node, but I get the error No Route to Host on Linux.
+<li><a href="#faq?id=i-try-to-boot-a-3node-but-i-get-the-error-no-route-to-host-on-linux-what-does-it-mean">I try to boot a 3node, but I get the error <em>No Route to Host</em> on Linux.
 What does it mean?</a></li>
-<li><a href="#faq?id=i-try-to-boot-a-3node-but-i-get-the-message-no-route-with-default-gateway-found-what-does-it-mean">I try to boot a 3node, but I get the message no route with default gateway found.
+<li><a href="#faq?id=i-try-to-boot-a-3node-but-i-get-the-message-no-route-with-default-gateway-found-what-does-it-mean">I try to boot a 3node, but I get the message <em>no route with default gateway found</em>.
 What does it mean?</a></li>
 <li><a href="#faq?id=i-have-trouble-connecting-the-3node-to-the-grid-with-a-10gb-nic-card-what-can-i-do">I have trouble connecting the 3node to the Grid with a 10GB NIC card.
 What can I do?</a></li>
 <li><a href="#faq?id=i-switch-the-ethernet-cable-to-a-different-port-when-my-3node-was-running-internet-connection-is-lost-what-can-i-do">I switch the ethernet cable to a different port when my 3node was running.
 Internet connection is lost.
 What can I do?</a></li>
-<li><a href="#faq?id=i--get-the-error-certificate-is-not-yet-valid-when-booting-my-3node-what-can-i-do">I  get the error Certificate is not yet valid when booting my 3node, what can I do?</a></li>
+<li><a href="#faq?id=i--get-the-error-certificate-is-not-yet-valid-when-booting-my-3node-what-can-i-do">I  get the error <em>Certificate is not yet valid</em> when booting my 3node, what can I do?</a></li>
-<li><a href="#faq?id=i-tried-to-wipe-my-disk-but-i-get-the-error-probing-initialized-failed-what-can-i-do">I tried to wipe my disk, but I get the error Probing Initialized Failed.
+<li><a href="#faq?id=i-tried-to-wipe-my-disk-but-i-get-the-error-probing-initialized-failed-what-can-i-do">I tried to wipe my disk, but I get the error <em>Probing Initialized Failed</em>.
 What can I do?</a></li>
 <li><a href="#faq?id=i-did-a-format-on-my-ssd-disk-but-zero-os-still-does-not-recognize-them-whats-wrong">I did a format on my SSD disk, but Zero-OS still does not recognize them.
 What's wrong?</a></li>
-<li><a href="#faq?id=i-have-a-dell-rx10-server-r610-710-910-when-i-boot-zero-os-i-get-the-message-probing-edd-and-the-3node-doesnt-boot-from-there-what-can-i-do">I have a Dell Rx10 server (R610, 710, 910).
-When I boot Zero-OS I get the message Probing EDD and the 3node doesn’t boot from there.
+<li><a href="#faq?id=i-have-a-dell-rx10-server-r610710910-when-i-boot-zero-os-i-get-the-message-probing-edd-and-the-3node-doesnt-boot-from-there-what-can-i-do">I have a Dell Rx10 server (R610/710/910).
+When I boot Zero-OS I get the message <em>Probing EDD</em> and the 3node doesn’t boot from there.
 What can I do?</a></li>
 <li><a href="#faq?id=my-3node-doesnt-boot-properly-without-a-monitor-plugged-in-what-can-i-do">My 3node doesn't boot properly without a monitor plugged in.
 What can I do?</a></li>
-<li><a href="#faq?id=my-3node-is-running-on-the-grid-but-when-i-plugged-in-the-monitor-it-states-disabling-ir-16-is-there-a-problem">My 3node is running on the Grid, but when I plugged in the monitor, it states: Disabling IR #faq?id=16.
+<li><a href="#faq?id=my-3node-is-running-on-the-grid-but-when-i-plugged-in-the-monitor-it-states-disabling-ir-16-is-there-a-problem">My 3node is running on the Grid, but when I plugged in the monitor, it states: <em>Disabling IR #faq?id=16</em>.
 Is there a problem?</a></li>
 <li><a href="#faq?id=my-3node-wont-boot-without-disabling-the-secure-boot-option-is-it-safe">My 3node won't boot without disabling the Secure Boot option, is it safe?</a></li>
-<li><a href="#faq?id=when-i-tried-to-boot-my-3node-at-some-point-the-screen-went-black-with-or-without-a-blinking-hyphen-the-symbol---what-could-cause-this-and-what-could-i-do-to-resolve-the-issue">When I tried to boot my 3node, at some point the screen went black, with or without a blinking hyphen (the symbol -).
+<li><a href="#faq?id=when-i-tried-to-boot-my-3node-at-some-point-the-screen-went-black-with-or-without-a-blinking-hyphen-----what-could-cause-this-and-what-could-i-do-to-resolve-the-issue">When I tried to boot my 3node, at some point the screen went black, with or without a blinking hyphen [ - ].
 What could cause this and what could I do to resolve the issue?</a></li>
 <li><a href="#faq?id=my-3nodes-go-offline-after-a-modem-reboot-is-there-a-way-to-prevent-this">My 3nodes go offline after a modem reboot.
 Is there a way to prevent this?</a></li>
-<li><a href="#faq?id=when-i-boot-my-3node-it-reaches-the-welcome-to-zero-os-window-but-it-doesnt-boot-properly-and-theres-an-error-message-failed-to-load-object--type-substrate-what-can-i-do">When I boot my 3node, it reaches the Welcome to Zero-OS window, but it doesn't boot properly and there's an error message: failed to load object : type substrate..., what can I do?</a></li>
+<li><a href="#faq?id=when-i-boot-my-3node-it-reaches-the-welcome-to-zero-os-window-but-it-doesnt-boot-properly-and-theres-an-error-message-failed-to-load-object--type-substrate-what-can-i-do">When I boot my 3node, it reaches the <em>Welcome to Zero-OS window</em>, but it doesn't boot properly and there's an error message: <em>failed to load object : type substrate...</em>, what can I do?</a></li>
-<li><a href="#faq?id=when-i-try-to-access-idrac-on-a-web-browswer-even-with-protected-mode-off-i-get-the-error-the-webpage-cannot-be-found-what-can-i-do">When I try to access iDRAC on a web browswer, even with protected mode off, I get the error The webpage cannot be found, what can I do?</a></li>
+<li><a href="#faq?id=when-i-try-to-access-idrac-on-a-web-browswer-even-with-protected-mode-off-i-get-the-error-the-webpage-cannot-be-found-what-can-i-do">When I try to access iDRAC on a web browswer, even with protected mode off, I get the error <em>The webpage cannot be found</em>, what can I do?</a></li>
-<li><a href="#faq?id=when-booting-the-3node-i-get-the-error-network-interface-detected-but-autoconfiguration-failed-what-can-i-do">When booting the 3node, I get the error Network interface detected but autoconfiguration failed.
+<li><a href="#faq?id=when-booting-the-3node-i-get-the-error-network-interface-detected-but-autoconfiguration-failed-what-can-i-do">When booting the 3node, I get the error <em>Network interface detected but autoconfiguration failed</em>.
 What can I do?</a></li>
 <li><a href="#faq?id=when-i-boot-my-dell-server-i-get-the-message-all-of-the-disks-from-your-previous-configuration-are-gone-press-any-key-to-continue-or-c-to-load-the-configuration-utility-what-can-i-do">When I boot my Dell server, I get the message: All of the disks from your previous configuration are gone...
 Press any key to continue or 'C' to load the configuration utility.
 What can I do?</a></li>
 <li><a href="#faq?id=i-have-a-dell-r620-in-zero-os-i-get-the-failure-message-no-network-card-found-and-then-the-3node-reebots-after-few-seconds-the-same-happens-for-every-lan-input-what-can-i-do">I have a Dell R620.
-In Zero-OS, I get the failure message No network card found and then the 3node reebots after few seconds.
+In Zero-OS, I get the failure message <em>No network card found</em> and then the 3node reebots after few seconds.
 The same happens for every LAN input.
 What can I do?</a></li>
 <li><a href="#faq?id=i-am-using-freedos-to-crossflash-my-raid-controller-on-a-dell-server-but-i-cant-see-the-raid-controller-with-the-command-info-what-can-i-do">I am using freeDos to crossflash my raid controller on a Dell server, but I can't see the RAID controller with the Command Info.
 What can I do?</a></li>
-<li><a href="#faq?id=can-i-use-a-vga-to-hdmi-adaptor-to-connect-a-tv-screen-or-monitor-to-the-3node-i-tried-to-boot-a-3node-with-a-vga-to-hdmi-adaptor-but-the-boot-fails-what-can-i-do">Can I use a VGA to HDMI adaptor to connect a TV screen or monitor to the 3node?
-I tried to boot a 3node with a VGA to HDMI adaptor but the boot fails, what can I do?</a></li>
+<li><a href="#faq?id=can-i-use-a-vga-to-hdmi-adaptor-to-connect-a-tv-screenmonitor-to-the-3node--i-tried-to-boot-a-3node-with-a-vga-to-hdmi-adaptor-but-the-boot-fails-what-can-i-do">Can I use a VGA to HDMI adaptor to connect a TV screen/monitor to the 3node? / I tried to boot a 3node with a VGA to HDMI adaptor but the boot fails, what can I do?</a></li>
 <li><a href="#faq?id=when-i-try-to-boot-my-3node-the-fans-start-spinning-fast-with-a-loud-noise-and-the-screen-is-black-what-can-i-do-to-resolve-this">When I try to boot my 3node, the fans start spinning fast with a loud noise and the screen is black.
 What can I do to resolve this?</a></li>
-<li><a href="#faq?id=when-booting-zero-os-with-ipv6-configurations-i-get-the-errors-1-dial-tcp-address-ipv6-address-too-many-columns-in-address-and-2-no-pools-matches-key-not-routable-what-can-i-do-to-fix-this-issue">When booting Zero-OS with IPV6 configurations, I get the errors (1) dial tcp: address IPV6-address too many columns in address and (2) no pools matches key: not routable.
+<li><a href="#faq?id=when-booting-zero-os-with-ipv6-configurations-i-get-the-errors-1-dial-tcp-address-ipv6-address-too-many-columns-in-address-and-2-no-pools-matches-key-not-routable-what-can-i-do-to-fix-this-issue">When booting Zero-OS with IPV6 configurations, I get the errors (1) <em>dial tcp: address IPV6-address too many columns in address</em> and (2) <em>no pools matches key: not routable</em>.
 What can I do to fix this issue?</a></li>
-<li><a href="#faq?id=when-booting-a-3node-zero-os-downloads-fine-but-then-i-get-error-no-route-with-default-gateway-found-and--info-check-if-interface-has-a-cable-plugged-in-what-could-fix-this">When booting a 3node, Zero-OS downloads fine, but then I get error no route with default gateway found and  info check if interface has a cable plugged in.
+<li><a href="#faq?id=when-booting-a-3node-zero-os-downloads-fine-but-then-i-get-error-no-route-with-default-gateway-found-and--info-check-if-interface-has-a-cable-plugged-in-what-could-fix-this">When booting a 3node, Zero-OS downloads fine, but then I get error <em>no route with default gateway found</em> and  info <em>check if interface has a cable plugged in</em>.
 What could fix this?</a></li>
 <li><a href="#faq?id=how-can-i-update-dell-and-hp-servers-to-intel-e5-2600v2-e5-2400v2-and-e5-4600v2-when-applicable">How can I update Dell and HP servers to Intel E5-2600v2, E5-2400v2 and E5-4600v2, when applicable?</a></li>
 <li><a href="#faq?id=how-can-i-update-a-dell-poweredger-server-with-a-bootable-iso">How can I update a Dell PowerEdger server with a bootable ISO?</a></li>
-<li><a href="#faq?id=when-i-boot-a-3node-in-uefi-mode-it-gets-stuck-at-initializing-network-device-is-there-a-way-to-fix-this">When I boot a 3node in UEFI mode, it gets stuck at Initializing Network Device, is there a way to fix this?</a></li>
+<li><a href="#faq?id=when-i-boot-a-3node-in-uefi-mode-it-gets-stuck-at-initializing-network-device-is-there-a-way-to-fix-this">When I boot a 3node in UEFI mode, it gets stuck at <em>Initializing Network Device</em>, is there a way to fix this?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=threefold-grid-and-data">Threefold Grid and Data</a>
 <ul>
-<li><a href="#faq?id=how-is-the-farming-minting-reward-calculated-is-the-grid-always-monitoring-my-3node">How is the farming minting reward calculated?
-Is the Grid always monitoring my 3node?</a></li>
+<li><a href="#faq?id=how-is-the-farming-minting-reward-calculated--is-the-grid-always-monitoring-my-3node">How is the farming minting reward calculated? / Is the Grid always monitoring my 3node?</a></li>
 <li><a href="#faq?id=how-does-communication-happen-on-the-grid-at-the-3nodes-level">How does communication happen on the Grid at the 3node's level?</a></li>
 <li><a href="#faq?id=what-is-the-threefold-node-status-bot-telegram-link">What is the Threefold Node Status bot Telegram link?</a></li>
 <li><a href="#faq?id=how-does-the-threefold-node-status-bot-works">How does the Threefold Node Status bot works?</a></li>
-<li><a href="#faq?id=how-does-the-telegram-status-bot-get-information-from-my-3node-my-3node-is-online-on-the-explorer-but-offline-on-the-telegram-status-bot-is-this-normal">How does the Telegram Status Bot get information from my 3node?
-My 3node is online on the Explorer, but offline on the Telegram Status Bot, is this normal?</a></li>
+<li><a href="#faq?id=how-does-the-telegram-status-bot-get-information-from-my-3node--my-3node-is-online-on-the-explorer-but-offline-on-the-telegram-status-bot-is-this-normal">How does the Telegram Status Bot get information from my 3node? / My 3node is online on the Explorer, but offline on the Telegram Status Bot, is this normal?</a></li>
 <li><a href="#faq?id=i-noticed-that-when-i-reboot-my-3node-the-uptime-counter-on-the-explorer-goes-back-to-zero-does-it-mean-i-lose-uptime-and-the-uptime-start-over-again-when-i-reboot-the-3node">I noticed that when I reboot my 3node, the uptime counter on the Explorer goes back to zero.
 Does it mean I lose uptime and the uptime start over again when I reboot the 3node?</a></li>
 <li><a href="#faq?id=one-of-my-nodes-is-showing-the-wrong-location-any-problem-with-that">One of my nodes is showing the wrong location.
 Any problem with that?</a></li>
 </ul>